lanl/spiner/paper.md

 specialized hardware, such as GPUs.
 A key tool in the toolbox for many scientific codes is tabulated data.
-Fluid and continuum dynamics codes often encapsulate the equation of state as data tabulated in density and temperature, for example as published in the Sesame database [@sesame] or the stellar collapse database [@stellarcollapsetables,@stellarcollapseweb].
-Radiation transport, such as that performed by [@fornax] and [@nubhlight] uses emissivity and absorption opacity on tables such as those computed in [@SullivanWeak].
-Spiner is now used in the open-source and on-going Singularity-EOS [@singularityeos], Singularity-Opac [@singularityopac], and Phoebus [@phoebus] projects, which have separate code papers in-prep.
+Fluid and continuum dynamics codes often encapsulate the equation of state as data tabulated in density and temperature, for example as published in the `Sesame` database [@sesame] or the stellar collapse database [@stellarcollapsetables,@stellarcollapseweb].
+Radiation transport, such as that performed by [@fornax] and [@nubhlight] uses emissivity and absorption opacity on tables such as those computed in [@SullivanWeak]. `Spiner` is now used in the open-source and on-going `Singularity-EOS` [@singularityeos], `Singularity-Opac` [@singularityopac], and Phoebus [@phoebus] `projects`, which have separate code papers in-prep.

+# State of the Field

+Interpolation is a common problem, implemented countless times across software projects, and a core part of any introductory text on scientific computing [@press2007numerical], however, a performance-portable implementation not tuned to a specific use-case or embedded in a larger project is (to our knowledge) not available in the literature.
+A common problem in performance-portable computing is the management of performance-portable data structures.
+Libraries, such as `Kokkos` [@Kokkos], often provide this functionality.

+Here we present `Spiner`, a performance-portable library for working with tabulated data, thus meeting the needs of simulation codes on emerging hardware. `Spiner` provides data structures for working with tabulated data on both CPU and GPU, routines for interpolating on and indexing into tabulated data, and a file format that couples data to the information required to interpolate it. `Spiner` therefore fills a gap in available open software, providing a needed service for GPU simulation codes.